 History of Lodges

-Although no local records are available, the Home Office has the organization date for Trygvasson as January 24, 1922.
-During the depression there was a decline in membership, so on November 9, 1936 a reorganizational meeting was held, with E.B.
-Ager of Løven Lodge assisting.
-At that time Sim E. Lee was elected President.
+Although no local records are available, the Home Office has the organization date for Trygvasson as January 4, 1922.
+During the Depression there was a decline in membership, so on November 9, 1936 a reorganizational meeting was held, with E.B.
+Ager of Løven #29 of Eau Claire assisting.
+At that time Sim E. Lee was elected President of Trygvasson.

 Meetings were then held in the Sumner Town Hall in Osseo, Wisconsin on a fairly regular basis.
 Later attendance at the meetings warranted gathering only in the homes of members.
 Activities of the Lodge almost came to a standstill in the sixties, but interest in the seventies saw the Lodge again resume an active role in the community.

 Through the years the lodge has made special efforts to observe Norway's Constitution Day on May 17th by presenting programs at three local nursing homes.
 We have had a Kor, singing many of the old favorite Norwegian songs.
 We have hosted the Stoughton Dancers, with the performance open to the public.
 As a lodge we have participated in community holiday parades, and joined with Fagernes of Blair for an annual Fyrbal to mark midsummer.

 The Lodge has sponsored trips to the Norwegian Museum in Decorah, IA, the national woodcarving convention in Rochester, MN, and to theaters in Lanesboro, MN and Minneapolis.